fixxit/MoknJ/README.md

 ```

 ## High level break down ##
-* MoknJ is rest API which which uses token authentication to identify the logged in user.
+* Rest API which which uses token authentication to identify the logged in user.
 * The platform is split up in 2 applications ([GUI](https://github.com/fixxit/MoknJ-WebUI)) (Node.js app) and API (Spring boot app).
 This creates the impression when using the app that is fast.
 * As the GUI only handles rest (ajax) request and display (data manipulation) with the API which is tomcat/tomee/wildfly free to handle db related requests and data manipulation.
 * GUI is pure HTML5 and javascript which makes it easy for most developers to contribute to.